AbithShah/WebCrawler/README.md

 Special thanks to:
 - The crawl4ai team for their excellent web crawling framework
-- Cole (coleam00) for the sitemap crawling implementation
+- Cole Medin (coleam00) for the sitemap crawling implementation

 ## Author